-Banks are not only dealing with complex government regulations, but also legacy systems, new competitors, disruptive technologies and soaring expectations from their customers.
-Deloitte’s report identifies key areas of consideration to enable long-term growth.
-They all involve investments in – and careful management of – technology.
-Let’s look at two key themes: technology management and mitigating cyber risk.
+Banks are not only dealing with complex government regulations, but also new digital competitors, disruptive technologies and soaring expectations from their customers.
+Key areas of consideration to enable long-term growth all involve investments in – and careful management of – technology.

 Management of technology resources at most banks is challenging, involving a collection of new and legacy infrastructure, operating systems, platforms, software and tools.
 When it comes to technology management, modernizing core operating infrastructure is imperative.
-Nearly a quarter of global banking respondents to a 2016 Ovum ICT Enterprise Insights Survey said that modernization ranked as their most important Information Technology (IT) trend.
 To achieve modernization in some functions, banks are relying more on the use of third-party resources to design, develop and manage technology solutions in the cloud.
-Other mission-critical functions, such as compliance and risk management, will continue to be maintained internally.

 Cyber risk is understandably a top concern for financial services risk managers.
 According to Deloitte, “The potential for cyber risk has been increasing with greater interconnectedness in the banking ecosystem, rapid adoption of new technologies, and continued reliance on legacy infrastructure designed for a different age.”
 The Gramm-Leach-Bliley Act, also known as the Financial Modernization Act of 1999, includes data security provisions to protect consumers’ personal financial information held by financial institutions.
 Other guidelines set forth by the Office of the Comptroller of the Currency (OCC) and the Federal Financial Institutions Examination Council (FFIEC) cover back-up and disaster recovery testing.